-- 4.2.8.1 In case the route into the level STM area is cancelled manually for operational purposes (e.g. for preferred vehicle movements, change of departure sequence, etc.), the authorisation to cross the ETCS border must be revoked.
-This can be achieved by an updated (shortened) Movement Authority, but only if it can be sent to the affected train. - 4.2.8.2 The risk of a lost safe connection between the train and the RBC is supervised by T\NVCONTACT, but the risk that route release is handled differently at each side of the border can be mitigated by using section timers.
-Values for section timers must be dimensioned considering the interlocking route release timers in the applicable area. - 4.2.8.3 This issue is considered in section 0.
+- 4.2.8.1 In case the route into the level NTC area is cancelled manually for operational purposes (e.g. for preferred vehicle movements, change of departure sequence, etc.), the authorisation to cross the ETCS border must be revoked.
+This can be achieved by an updated (shortened) Movement Authority or by Co-operative shortening of MA, but only if it can be sent to the affected train. - 4.2.8.2 The risk of a lost safe connection between the train and the RBC is supervised by T_NVCONTACT, but the risk that route release is handled differently at each side of the border can be mitigated by using section timers.
+Values for section timers must be dimensioned considering the interlocking route release timers in the applicable area. - 4.2.8.3 This issue is considered in section 5.1.4.